 - a.
 Standards and Specifications - I. ISO 13485: This standard states that the organization must ensure quality medical devices from design to manufacturing and so on.
-This is achieved through ethical design that puts the customer and patient first, following standards, having adequate documentation, and so on[1]. - II.
+This is achieved through ethical design that puts the customer and patient first, following standards, having adequate documentation, and so on[2]. - II.
 ISO 14971: This standard states that risk management and design with risk considerations must be conducted by the design team.
-This involves risk evaluation and the implementation of risk control by the design team[2]. - b.
-Customer: - I. The customer base for this product is medical schools that wish to educate their students on the intubation of neonatal infants.
-The students and medical professionals using the product would prefer if the mannequin is easy to handle but at the same time reflect the higher difficulties in resuscitation for premature infants of 22-23 weeks of gestational age. - c.
-Patient-related concerns: - I. The patients that this mannikin is supposed to simulate, the neonatal infant, would best benefit from this device if it is quite comparable to their likeness.
-Therefore, the patient-related concern is that the neonatal infant mannikin does not incorrectly train medical students in how to intubate the neonatal infant patient. - d.
-Competition: - I. There are many other neonatal intubation mannequins on the market today.
-These include, but are not limited to, models from Universal Medical Inc.[4], Laerdal Company[3], and Trucorp[5].
+This involves risk evaluation and the implementation of risk control by the design team[3]. - b.
+Customer: - I. The customer base for this product is medical schools and hospitals that wish to educate their students on the intubation of neonatal infants.
+The students and medical professionals using the product would prefer if the mannequin is easy to handle but at the same time reflect the higher difficulties in resuscitation for premature infants of 22-23 weeks of gestational age.

+c.
+Patient-related concerns:

+I. The patients that this mannikin is supposed to simulate, the neonatal infant, would best benefit from this device if it is quite comparable to their likeness.
+Therefore, the patient-related concern is that the neonatal infant mannikin does not incorrectly train medical students in how to intubate the neonatal infant patient.

+d.
+Competition:

+I. There are many other neonatal intubation mannequins on the market today.
+These include, but are not limited to, models from Universal Medical Inc.[5], Laerdal Company[4], and Trucorp[6].
+However none of the current models on the market represent infants younger than 25 weeks of gestation.